FFDB(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: OTHER PROTECTED CHARACTERISTICS

 Investigation of the Report

 The College District may request, but shall not require, a written report.
 If a report is made orally, the College District official shall reduce the report to written form.
-The College District shall seek consent from the complainant prior to conducting an investigation unless the College District determines in good faith that failure to investigate does not adequately mitigate potential harm to the complainant or other members of the community.

 If appropriate and regardless of whether a criminal or regulatory investigation regarding the alleged conduct is pending, the College District shall promptly take interim action calculated to address prohibited conduct prior to the completion of the College District's investigation.